ba-careerpath-7/Data_Driven_E-Commerce_A-B_Testing_Project/README.md

 ---

 ## 1. ⭐ What is this E-Commerce A/B Testing Project about?

-### What questions are we examining?

 This project will use anonymous customer transaction data.
 This data contains 10,000 customers with variables such as age, gender, country, annual income, number of purchases, feedback ratings, and churn rates.